ioChem-BD/readthedocs/html/gromacs.rst

 For every atom, we will output it's serial number, atom type, coordinates in angstroms.

-Information its readed from `molecular structure file.`_
+Information its read from `molecular structure file.`_

 .. image:: /imgs/GROMACS_geometry.png